kljensen/kronos/doc/API_AUDIT.md

 ### Essential (Keep Public)
 Stable, user-facing API that forms the core of kronos.
 These are guaranteed to remain stable and are documented for general use.
 Breaking changes require a major version bump.

-### Experimental (Move to experimental package)
-Advanced/unstable APIs that power kronos internally but are not recommended for general use.
-These should be moved to `github.com/kljensen/kronos/experimental` where they can evolve without breaking the main API contract.

 ### Deprecated (Phase Out)
 Legacy exports kept for backward compatibility but marked for removal in the next major version.
 Users should migrate away from these.